mootools/mootools-core/Docs/Element/Element.md

 ### Arguments:

 1. el - (*mixed*) el can be the id of an element or an element.
-2. where - (*string*, optional) The place to append this Element to (defaults to 'bottom'). can be either top and bottom.
+2. where - (*string*, optional: default 'bottom') The place to append this Element.
+Can be 'top' or 'bottom'.

 ### Returns: